bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `withdrawTokens(contract IERC20Token _token, address _to, uint256 _amount)` {#BancorConverter-withdrawTokens-contract-IERC20Token-address-uint256-}
-withdraws tokens held by the converter and sends them to an account can only be called by the owner note that connector tokens can only be withdrawn by the owner while the converter is inactive unless the owner is the converter upgrader contract
+withdraws tokens held by the converter and sends them to an account can only be called by the owner note that reserve tokens can only be withdrawn by the owner while the converter is inactive unless the owner is the converter upgrader contract